-In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of PEGAS NONWOVENS S.A. as of December 31, 2012, and of its financial performance and its consolidated cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the consolidated financial position of PEGAS NONWOVENS S.A. as of December 31, 2013, and of its financial performance and its consolidated cash flow for the year then ended in accordance with International Reporting Standards as adopted by the European Union.